Traverso/EtchASketchJ5Tutorial/README.md

 # Etch A Sketch with Johnny-Five
 ### Overview

-This tutorial teach you how to build an electronic version of the classical [Etch A Sketch mechanical drawing toy](http://en.wikipedia.org/wiki/Etch_A_Sketchi)
+This tutorial teach you how to build an electronic version of the classical [Etch A Sketch mechanical drawing toy](http://en.wikipedia.org/wiki/Etch_A_Sketchi).

 To control our hardware, we will be using JavaScript.
 That's right the same ubiquitous programming language you probably know from your browser.

 [Johnny-Five](http://johnny-five.org) is currently the premier JavaScript Programming Framework for interacting with microcontrollers and hardware.

-Make no mistake this is not a case of "I want to play with hardware but I'm only willing to do it in my own petty language".
+Make no mistake this is not a case of _"I want to play with hardware but I'm only willing to do it in my own petty language"_.

 Johnny-Five offers a great API and abstraction layer that outclass current alternatives based on its own merits.